Send the link below via email or IMCopy

 - This link expires 10 minutes after you close the presentation

 - A maximum of 30 users can follow your presentation

 - Learn more about this feature in our knowledge base article

 Like all psych assessments they only suggest a diagnosis

 "It's 2014.
 Thousands of professional psychologists have evaluated the century-old Myers-Briggs, found it to be inaccurate and arbitrary, and devised better systems for evaluating personality.
 Let's stop using this outdated measure — which has about as much scientific validity as your astrological sign — and move on to something else."
 Joseph Stromberg - read the full article here:

-Track the source of this quote frompage 85 of your text:
+I tracked the source of this quote from page 85 of your text:

-"Evidence exists to support the predictive validity of some Rorschach scires with respect to thought disturbance, psychotherapy prognosis, and dependency" (Lilienfield, Wood & Garb, 2000)
+"Evidence exists to support the predictive validity of some Rorschach scores with respect to thought disturbance, psychotherapy prognosis, and dependency" (Lilienfield, Wood & Garb, 2000)

-Tell me if this is an accurate reflection of what the source says.
+Is this is an accurate reflection of what the source says?